 Who are the current employer-members?

-Current employers selecting NPSC Fellows are The National Institute of Standards and Technology, The National Security Agency, Sandia National Laboratory-New Mexico, and Sandia National Laboratory-California.
+Current employers selecting NPSC Fellows are The National Institute of Standards and Technology and The National Security Agency.
 NPSC is always seeking new employers.

 What is the commitment of a company or agency?

 Companies and agencies which become NPSC members pay no membership fee and have no obligation to support any particular number of fellows.
 At its discretion, an employer may decide not to take any fellows in a given year.
-But once an employer has asked NPSC to make an award offer and a student accepts the offer, the employer is expected to provide an annual allowance of $20,000 and NPSC's overhead fee of $6,000 for that fellow, for the length of time specified in the fellow's award letter.
+But once an employer has asked NPSC to make an award offer and a student accepts the offer, the employer is expected to provide an annual expense allowance of $20,000 and NPSC's overhead fee of $6,000 for that fellow, for the length of time specified in the fellow's award letter.
 The employer also agrees to provide one or two summers of paid internship plus round-trip travel.
 Also see the Employer Commitment page.

 Using brochures, posters, presentations, this web site, etc., NPSC publicizes the program and recruits applicants nationwide.
 Students submit their applications to the NPSC between August and November.
 Early in the calendar year, NPSC member employers review student applications and select the students whom they wish to sponsor as NPSC Fellows.
 Applicants typically are notified in mid-March.
 At the start of the fellowship, the employer pays its annual sponsorship directly to NPSC who then transmits the payment the university.